Taeung/uftrace-wiki/Tutorial:-Arguments.md

 ```

 As you can see the second argument (pi) is the first floating-point argument, hence the "fparg1".
 The return value specification is similar but it doesn't have a separate "fpretval" and uses the "f" modifier instead.

+Depending on the calling convention of an architecture, these mixture of integer and floating-point argument passing can be complex and hard to know from uftrace.
+The above form of "argN" and "fpargN" is a syntax-sugar and works well for (most) simple cases.

+Therefore, uftrace provides another way to specify arguments at a low-level.
+According to the calling convention, arguments are passed using either of registers and stacks.
+You can give names of the registers or offset to stack preceded by a '%' to specify how uftrace to know the arguments.
+Essentially using argN or fpargN is same as follows:

+### x86_64
+* arg1: %rdi
+* arg2: %rsi
+* arg3: %rdx
+* arg4: %rcx
+* arg5: %r8
+* arg6: %r9
+* arg7: %stack+1
+* arg8: %stack+2
+* ...
+* fparg1: %xmm0
+* fparg2: %xmm1
+* ...

+### ARM
+* arg1: %r0
+* arg2: %r1
+* arg3: %r2
+* arg4: %r3
+* arg5: %stack+1
+* arg6: %stack+2
+* ...

+Floating-point handling in ARM is much more complex and depends on which ABI the toolchain is used.
+You can use `%s0` to `%s15` and/or `%d0` to `%d7` if hardfp ABI is used.